 Complaint Policy.
 Southwestern College tries to be sensitive to learner concerns.
-Learners should first attempt to resolve conflicts directly with the instructor or a professional studies staff member.
+Learners should first attempt to resolve conflicts regarding a course directly with the instructor.
+Other concerns can be communicated to a professional studies staff member.
 If such an attempt fails, the learner should report the complaint to the appropriate academic administrator.
 If the learner is not satisfied, a written complaint may be filed in the appropriate academic administrator's office.
 The academic administrator will review the complaint and attempt to resolve the issues among the parties.